00 · Overview

 Opportunities board & community

-A free, fully accessible Opportunities Board and peer community for Disabled professionals — the front door most career platforms fail to build.
+A free, fully accessible Opportunities Board and peer community for Disabled professionals.
+It's the front door most career platforms fail to build.
 Every employer listed is vetted and trained by Making Space on disability inclusion, so jobseekers apply with real confidence they'll be set up to succeed once they land the role.
 AI matching translates lived experience into transferable skills, and peer spaces connect members with others navigating the same systems.

 - → Every employer vetted & trained on disability inclusion